ClickHouse/ClickHouse/docs/es/operations/server-configuration-parameters/settings.md

 -   requireTLSv1 – Require a TLSv1 connection.
 Acceptable values: `true`, `false`.
 -   requireTLSv1\_1 – Require a TLSv1.1 connection.
 Acceptable values: `true`, `false`.
 -   requireTLSv1 – Require a TLSv1.2 connection.
 Acceptable values: `true`, `false`.
 -   fips – Activates OpenSSL FIPS mode.
-Supported if the library's OpenSSL version supports FIPS.
+Supported if the library’s OpenSSL version supports FIPS.
 -   privateKeyPassphraseHandler – Class (PrivateKeyPassphraseHandler subclass) that requests the passphrase for accessing the private key.
 For example: `<privateKeyPassphraseHandler>`, `<name>KeyFileHandler</name>`, `<options><password>test</password></options>`, `</privateKeyPassphraseHandler>`.
 -   invalidCertificateHandler – Class (a subclass of CertificateHandler) for verifying invalid certificates.
 For example: `<invalidCertificateHandler> <name>ConsoleCertificateHandler</name> </invalidCertificateHandler>` .
 -   disableProtocols – Protocols that are not allowed to use.